Mac app for short-form clips

 Video stays local

-Video probing, transcription, clipping, and rendering run on your Mac.
+Video probing, transcription, clipping, and rendering run on your Mac after the transcription model downloads once.

 AI provider is your choice